A guide for parents in Canada

 Regulated child care

-In Newfoundland and Labrador, child care centres must operate in accordance with the regulations set out in the Child Care Services Regulations, 2005, under the Child Care Services Act.
+In Newfoundland and Labrador, child care centres must operate in accordance with the regulations set out in the Child Care Regulations, under the Child Care Act.

 Regulated family child care is also subject to the provincial regulations, which determines the number and ages of children allowed in the provider's care.
 Family child care is monitored by either the licensing officials at the Department of Education and Early Childhood Development or by a licensed agency through regular home visits.